agentsystems/agentsystems-sdk/README.md

---wait / --no-wait        Wait for gateway readiness (default: --wait) --docker-token TEXT       Docker Hub Org Access Token (env `DOCKER_OAT`) --no-login                Skip Docker login even if token env is set
+--wait / --no-wait        Wait for gateway readiness (default: --wait) --docker-token TEXT       Docker Hub Org Access Token (env `DOCKER_OAT`) --no-login                Skip Docker login even if token env is set --no-langfuse             Skip the Langfuse tracing stack (core services only)
 ```

 Run `agentsystems up --help` for the authoritative list.

+---
+### Tracing & observability (Langfuse)

+By default the CLI starts the [Langfuse](https://langfuse.com/) tracing stack alongside the core services and exposes its UI at <http://localhost:3000>.
+You can explore request traces and performance metrics there while developing.

+If you prefer to run only the core platform (for example on a small CI runner) pass `--no-langfuse` to any stack command (`up`, `down`, `restart`, `logs`, `status`).

 ### Example: start and watch logs